Last updated on January 7, 2023

 As a broadcast captioner, I caption a lot of sports, and occasionally I am called upon to caption boxing.
 Boxing is quite unique in that to have an undisputed winner, one of the boxers must deliver a knockout punch to his opponent.
 Sometimes the fighter is not able to deliver that fatal blow.
 When that happens, the judges are called upon to rate or assign values to various aspects of the fight since both are left standing.
 No one ever seems happy when that happens, particularly the loser, because the criteria for scoring are based on the perceptions of the judges, and we all perceive the world through different lenses depending on our life experiences.

 In the same way, my analysis is biased, based on values drawn from a lifetime.
-I can’t deliver a knock-out punch to one or the other and declare unequivocally that there is only one that deserves the award as the best storyteller in each category that I suggest.
+I can’t deliver a knock-out punch to one or the other and declare unequivocally that only one deserves the award as the best storyteller in each category that I suggest.
 One observation I can make: I admire both more having read major compilations from each.

 As you immerse yourself in superior writing, you become keener in appreciating the value of “goodness” and what is possible; the bane and mundane become boring and trite.
 You know the average is just ordinary, and having tasted something marvelous, your craving will remain unquenched until you find the next great story.
 It’s like finding a piece of heaven here on earth.
 Once you “taste and see the goodness of the Lord,” why would you settle for anything less?